h3abionet/TADA/README.md

 </br></br></br>
 </p>

+# *NOTE*

+The full repository for TADA is now located [here]([url](https://github.com/HPCBio/TADA)).
+This is an archived fork of that repository.
+We recommend switching to the new URL, as DSL2 and 'strict syntax' work as well as v2 deployment will be continued from that repository (currently in the `dev` branch).
+We are no longer supporting the original DSL1 code.

 # TADA - Targeted Amplicon Diversity Analysis using DADA2, implemented in Nextflow

-*NOTE:* We are working on a DSL2 implementation using the nf-core tools on separate branches.
-Based on some differences in focus we don't currently anticipate combining this with the nf-core `ampliseq` workflow, though we may revisit this in the future.
-In the meantime: We will continue to address critical bugs on this branch, but the majority of effort will be in converting the workflow to DSL2

 A dada2-based workflow using the Nextflow workflow manager for Targeted Amplicon Diversity Analysis.